heshamelrefy/heshamelrefy/README.md

 <br>

 ## :sassy_man:  About me
-- :school: I `graduated` from Faculty of Computers & Information at Pharous Academy
+- :school: I `graduated` from Faculty of computer science at Pharous Academy

 - 🔭 I'm currently a `trainee` at ITI intensive code camp
 - 📫 How to reach me **hesham.elrify@gmail.com**